 Also known as "service", "middleware", or "infrastructure" protocols, these are token-coordinated, distributed networks on which developers are building Web3 applications.
 Developers turn to these networks for resources (e.g. computing power, bandwidth, storage, indexing, and data services) they would ordinarily have to source -- at a much higher cost and with greater trust assumptions -- from centralized providers.

-The Web3 Index is designed to help you see past the hype around Web3 and identify the protocols generating real revenue for doing real work.
+The Web3 Index is designed to help you see past the hype around Web3 and identify the protocols generating real fees for doing real work.
 Drawing on open-source data, it ranks protocols based on the fees they are generating for providing services.

 By highlighting protocols that have proven their utility, the index aims to be of value to a wide range of users, including: